airdac/TFM_Adria/code/README.md

 ```

 ## Usage
 To execute divide-and-conquer DR, run d_and_c.divide_conquer() with the appropiate arguments.
 Specifically, method has to be an object of the methods.DRMethod class.
+Currently implemented DR methods are SMACOF, LMDS, Isomap and t-SNE, although new ones can easily be added to the methods.DRMethod class by the user.